-With financial support from the William Penn Foundation, DVRPC's Regional Trails Program provides planning assistance and financial support to trail developers, counties, municipalities, and non-profit organizations to complete the Circuit, Greater Philadelphia's planned 800-mile network of multiuse trails.
-The Circuit trail system takes advantage of the many opportunities to build and connect trails across the region, which is a product of the area's success in repurposing unused rail corridors and developing linear parks along the region's waterways.
-The Circuit will also serve as the backbone for a network of "bicycling highways," which will allow safe and efficient travel by bicycle between homes, businesses, parks, schools, and institutions free from motorized traffic.
-The list of awarded trail planning, Regional Trails design, and construction projects in New Jersey is displayed in Table 8.
-For more information about the Regional Trails Program or the Circuit, visit www.dvrpc.org/Trails/RegionalTrailsProgram.
+With financial support from the William Penn Foundation, DVRPC's Regional Trails Program provides planning assistance and financial support to trail developers, counties, municipalities, and non-profit organizations to complete The Circuit, Greater Philadelphia's 800-mile network of multiuse trails.
+The Circuit Trails system takes advantage of the many opportunities to build and connect trails across the region, which is a product of the area's success in repurposing unused rail corridors and developing linear parks along the region's waterways.
+The Circuit will also serve as the backbone for a network of "bicycling highways," which will allow safe and efficient travel by bicycle between homes, businesses, parks, schools, and institutions, free from motorized traffic.
+For more information about the Regional Trails Program or The Circuit, visit www.dvrpc.org/Trails/RegionalTrailsProgram.